Daevsoft/framework/README.md

 This framework required php version 7.2 or higher.

 ## React for Full-stack Developer
-dsFramework now on coming with react js just type on your terminal <code>X:\xxx\yourproject> npm install</code> and voila!
+dsFramework now on coming with react js.
+Just type on your root folder with terminal <code>X:\xxx\yourproject> npm install</code> and voila!
 Your react and sass library was ready.<br>
 Your react file on the public folder.
 Happy coding!

 ## Getting Started